-The governing body will consider any representations made by parents regarding suspensions and exclusions.
+The governing board will consider any representations made by parents regarding suspensions and exclusions.

 Parents and, where requested, a friend or representative, the headteacher, and a member of the LA will be invited to attend any consideration of suspensions and exclusions and will be able to make representations.

 Any meeting to consider reinstatement of a pupil will be arranged at a date and time convenient for all parties, and in compliance with any statutory time limits.
+Parents, and excluded pupils if they are over 18, will also be able to request that the meeting is held via remote access.